 International Convention on the Elimination of All Forms of Racial Discrimination (CERD)

 CERD is an international human rights treaty adopted in 1965.
 The UK ratified (agreed to follow) CERD in 1969.
+By ratifying CERD, the UK agrees to take action to eliminate racial discrimination in all its forms, including:

 - eradicating racial hatred and incitement to hatred